Accessibility Notice: Due to the age and complexity of the

 undated, 1915, 1917, 1920

 Scrapbook made by Fay Lightfoot, likely during high school and young adulthood.
-Includes photographs, cards, bookmarks, programs and pieces of memorabilia such as paper umbrellas and cigarettes.
+Includes photographs, dance cards, programs and ephemera.
 8.5 by 6.5 inches.
 111 pages.

 Flags of Texas 1835-1839